You don't have any trips in your wishlist!

 There is also the option to don a costume and take part in the parade itself, dancing your way down the Sambadrome runway - a once in a lifetime experience!
 You will travel between the hotel and the Sambadrome by Metro (tickets included) with an English speaking guide who will also accompany you during the parade.

-Join in and be part of the Sambadrome Parade, an absolutely unforgettable experience of a lifetime!
+Join in and be part of the Sambadrome Parade, an experience of a lifetime!

 Border information: if you are leaving in Rio de Janeiro, you will most likely exit Brazil at Rio de Janeiro Galeão International Airport.